ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 <div id='patch-resource-id'/>
 ### Patch Resource

 Updates a resource belonging to a resource group.
+ARM requires RPs to support PATCH for updating tags for a resource.

 #### Request